Jones Elite Logistics Logo

 Establish a high Turnover Stock Area:

 The high turnover stock should be located close to the shipping docks to minimize the distance that materials handling equipment, lateral or reach trucks have to travel to access high volume products.
 This zone should allow pickers and packers to locate them rather quickly and fast, which would increase the pace of order picking and packing significantly.
 It would be wise to check this area from time to time and modify it with the help of sales information concerning the most popular products.
+Warehouse operations managers are responsible for optimizing this layout as part of their warehouse operation management duties.

 Do Quality Checks To Avoid Error: